Julie Farstad, associate professor and chair of painting

 Previously she was an adjunct instructor at Indiana University Northwest, Northeastern Illinois University and the University of Illinois at Urbana-Champaign.

 Jessie Fisher, who joined the KCAI painting faculty in 2005, holds a B.F.A. degree in fine art from the University of Minnesota and an M.F.A. degree in painting and drawing, with a minor in printmaking, from the University of Iowa.
-She has studied at the Scoula Internationale della Grafica in Venice, Italy and the Pennsylvania Academy of the Fine Arts.
-She also held an apprenticeship for four years with Studio Balma, Minneapolis, in the creation of the Frescoes of St. Thomas, and has recently studied anatomical sculpture at Studio Incamminati in Philadelphia.
+She has studied at the Scoula Internationale della Grafica in Venice, Italy, the Pennsylvania Academy of the Fine Arts, apprenticed with Studio Balma, Minneapolis and studied anatomical sculpture at Studio Incamminati in Philadelphia.

-Fisher has been a visiting artist at the Maryland Institute College of Art, St. Ambrose University and The International School of Painting in Italy.
-Publications include Fran Magazine, Review, Pleiades: A Journal of New Writing and New American Paintings.
+Fisher has been a visiting artist at the Maryland Institute College of Art, the University of South Carolina, St. Ambrose University and the International Center for the Arts in Montecastello di Vibio, Italy.
+Residencies include an AIA residency at the Watershed Center for the Ceramic Arts, the Studio Art Centers International in Florence, Italy, and Studio Nong, GuanXi Arts Institute, in Nanning, China.
+Publications include Fran Magazine, REVIEW, Pleiades: A Journal of New Writing and New American Paintings.
 Before joining the KCAI faculty, she was an assistant/adjunct professor at the University of Iowa, where she held the Mildred Pelzer-Lynch and Virgil M. Beall graduate fellowships.
-Since then, she has received two KCAI Faculty Development Grants, been nominated for a Charlotte Street award and recently was awarded the Ohio Young Painters Prize.
+Since then, she has received the 2008 Ohio Young Painters Prize from Miami University.